SFML/imgui-sfml/README.md

 ```

 If CMake can't find ImGui-SFML on your system, just define `ImGui-SFML_DIR` before calling `find_package`.

+> Note that `ImGui-SFML_DIR` should be a directory which contains generated `ImGui-SFMLConfig.cmake` file!

 Integrating into your project manually
 ---